Everbright Executive Resigns to Lead Greater Bay Area Investment Fund

 After his resignation, Chen will concentrate on leading the preparations for the launch of a fund that will target investments in the Greater Bay Area, a spokesperson with Everbright told Caixin.
 His tasks include designing the fund’s structure and raising money from investors.

 The company is also participating in the preparations, the Everbright spokesperson added.

 Under the Greater Bay Area plan, China aims to integrate Hong Kong, Macau and nine Guangdong province cities into a world-leading economic and innovation hub.
 The area encompasses some of the country’s most dynamic cities, noted for their strong financial service and high-tech manufacturing capabilities.
-The area accounts for 5% of China’s population but generates more than 11% of its gross domestic product, or 10.87 trillion yuan ($1.64 trillion) last year, surpassing that of South Korea, according to Caixin’s calculation based on official data.
+The area accounted for 5% of China’s population but generated more than 11% of its gross domestic product, or 10.87 trillion yuan ($1.64 trillion) last year, surpassing that of South Korea, according to Caixin’s calculation based on official data.

 The new fund plans to raise money from subsidiaries of large state-owned enterprises such as Everbright Group, China Merchants Group Ltd. and China Life Insurance Co.
 Ltd., Caixin has learned from sources with knowledge of the matter.

 The fund’s shareholders have yet to been determined and fundraising hasn’t been completed, the spokesperson said.